How did we make this edition?

 We agreed that surely a five-way comparison was not best served by five narrow side-by-side panels, yet we wanted our readers to be able to see all available variations of a passage at once.
 For this a note panel seemed most appropriate, especially if we could link to each other edition at a particular instance of variation.
 Bordalejo’s Variorum highlights variant passages color-coded to their specific edition and offers a mechanism to view each of the other variants on that passage—momentarily on mouseover of the highlighted text.
 We admired this ability to see the other passages, but we also wanted it to be more available to the viewer and saw it as a basis for navigating and for exploring the edition across its versions.
 Our Variorum viewer is related to that of the Darwin Variorum, but we decided to foreground the variant apparatus view and make it the basis of visualizing and navigating our edition.

-We also decided to display a single edition in “full view” at a time and to foreground "hotspots" of variance, to alert the reader to passages that are different in this text than in the other versions.
+We also decided to display just one edition in “full view” at a time and to foreground its “hotspots” of variance, to alert the reader to passages that are different in this text than in the other versions.
 As they explore a particular edition, readers can discover variant passages based on highlights of light to dark intensity.

-When navigating our interface, on interacting with a variant passage, a side panel appears to display the data about variation in each of the other four editions, known as the critical apparatus (designed in editions to store information about variation).
-That side panel not only displays variants but directly links the reader to each of the other editions available at that moment.
-So, instead of the familiar side-by-side reading panel view, we chose to foreground a "wide angle" view all variations at once on the screen, and make it a basis for navigation to see what each of the other editions look like at that moment.
+When you interact with a variant passage in the Frankenstein Variorum Viewer, a side panel appears to display the data about variation in each of the other four editions.
+The information displayed in this side panel is known as the critical apparatus, which is designed in scholarly editions to store information about variation.
+That side panel not only displays variants but also directly links the reader to each of the other editions available at that moment.
+So, instead of displaying all five editions side by side, we chose to foreground a “wide angle” view of all variations at once in our critical apparatus panel, and make that panel a basis for navigation to see what each of the other editions look like at a moment of variance.

-Note that the variant passages represented in the critical apparatus panel is not exactly the same as a passage’s literal appearance in its source text (visible on click).
-This is because we are displaying normalized text showing our basis for comparing the editions.
-For example, the normalized view ignores case differences in lettering, interprets “&” as equivalent to ”and” and brings forward where some versions hold paragraph boundaries and others do not.
-To view the text as it appears in its witness, follow the link to it in the critical apparatus panel.
-In openly sharing the normalized view of the texts in the critical apparatus panel, we wanted to display not only the variations but also our basis for identifying and grouping those variations.
+Note that the critical apparatus panel displays the variant passages differently from a passage’s literal appearance in its source text (visible on click).
+This is because our critical apparatus view displays normalized text showing our basis for comparing the editions.
+For example, the normalized view ignores case differences in lettering, interprets “&” as equivalent to “and” and signals where some versions hold paragraph or other structural boundaries and others do not.
+To view the text as it distinctly appears in its source edition, follow the link to it in the critical apparatus panel.
+In openly sharing the normalized view of the texts in the critical apparatus panel, we are featuring not only the variations but also our basis for identifying and grouping those variations.

-While the Frankenstein Variorum may certainly be accessed to read a single edition from start to finish, it seems more likely that readers might wish to go wandering to explore the edition at interesting moments, collecting digital “core samples” of significantly altered passages to track their changes.
+While the Frankenstein Variorum may certainly be accessed to read a single edition from start to finish, it seems likely that readers will wish to go wandering to explore the edition at interesting moments, collecting digital “core samples” of significantly altered passages to track their changes.
 We recommend reading the Frankenstein Variorum from any point of departure and in any direction.
-We invite the reader to a non-linear adventure in reading across the editions, exploring for variation.
-Exploring variants in this edition may complement reading a print edition of Frankenstein, and we hope will reward curious readers, student projects, and scholarly researchers investigating precisely how this novel transformed from 1816 to 1831.
+We invite the reader to a non-linear adventure in reading across the editions and exploring for variation.
+Exploring variants in this edition may complement reading a print edition of Frankenstein, and we hope that combining the reading of multiple texts will reward curious readers, student projects, and scholarly researchers investigating how this novel transformed from 1816 to 1831.

 To accomplish the vision of our interface, we had much work to do to prepare the texts for comparison.
 What follows is a brief, illustrated explanation of how we prepared this project.